shuby722/python_work/README.md

 # python_work
-A repository to hold python learning work and any Python deemed reusable.
+A repository to hold Python learning work and any Python deemed reusable.
 Goals
 * Learn more advanced Python skill
 * Refresh existing Python skill